 [167] The Board finds that during construction and operation of the Project there is risk to soil quality from soil erosion due to wind and water, soil compaction, contamination from construction activity, soil handling, and placement of woody debris.
 However, based upon the mitigation measures proposed by the Town (including soil salvage and redistribution, which can reverse some of these effects) the Board concludes that the effect of the Project on soil quality will be low.
-The Board's findings and conclusions are supported by the extensive soil handling and mitigation measures outlined by the Town, including the proposed soil testing, soil salvage and soil redistribution, reclamation and revegetation activities, the Town test, to the satisfaction of AEP, all imported soil material to ensure that it has similar physical, chemical, and biological properties as soils naturally occurring in the Cougar Creek area, including testing for weeds and invasive species, and is appropriate to be used for reclamation activities.
+The Board's findings and conclusions are supported by the extensive soil handling and mitigation measures outlined by the Town, including the proposed soil testing, soil salvage and soil redistribution methods.
+Therefore the Board requires, as a condition of approval, that during construction, reclamation and revegetation activities, the Town test, to the satisfaction of AEP, all imported soil material to ensure that it has similar physical, chemical, and biological properties as soils naturally occurring in the Cougar Creek area, including testing for weeds and invasive species, and is appropriate to be used for reclamation activities.